red5pro/streaming-html5/static/lib/red5pro/SUBSCRIBER_README.md

 function handleSubscriberEvent (event) {
   // The name of the event:
   const { type } = event
-  // The dispatching publisher instance: const { subscriber } = event
+  // The dispatching subscriber instance: const { subscriber } = event
   // Optional data releated to the event (not available on all events): const { data } = event